 Legal thought itself is a powerful and constraining institution.
-Before considering how it affects judges, it is worth describing the career path of the law-making judge in America and how it leads inexorably to a taste for complexity.
+In considering a judicial and lawyerly taste for complexity it is critical to understand how the institution of legal thought is developed and passed on within the legal profession and the judiciary.
+It is thus worth describing the career path of the law-making judge in America and how it leads inexorably to a taste for complexity.